DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 • consider labeling additional images and make another iteration of the training data set

 **maDeepLabCut: (or on normal projects!)**

+In multi-animal projects, model evaluation is crucial as this is when the data-driven selection of the optimal skeleton is carried out.
+Skipping that step causes video analysis to use the redundant skeleton by default, which is not only slow but does not guarantee best performance.

 You should also plot the scoremaps, locref layers, and PAFs to assess performance: